-We located a small, unmarked trail that isn’t found in park literature leading to the right (east) along the river.
+There is a small, unmarked trail that isn’t found in park literature leading to the right (east) along the river.
 When we were there in early June, the Gardner River was really rushing, so we decided to walk between the cliff and river and check it out.
-The trail wasn’t really maintained, which meant we climbed over the occasional deadfall, but it was obvious which way we should go.
+This 1.0 mile roundtrip trail isn’t really maintained, which meant we climbed over the occasional deadfall, but it was obvious which way we should go.
 After walking about a third of a mile, we even had to make a short scramble across some of the basalt rocks that had tumbled down.
 By then, though, we were getting excited, because we could hear the hearty roar of rushing water ahead.

 As we continued along, the trail dropped into the river, which was running very high.
 It was okay, we just moved to our left and avoided the water.
 Suddenly, the river plunged downward, and the trail continued up along the cliffs.
 We had arrived at what we called “the chute.”
 It isn’t really a waterfall, but the river channel narrowed and dropped swiftly, especially with the high runoff.
 We continued right along the edge of the cliff, which plunged straight into the river 40 feet below.
 It wasn’t really dangerous, as we could stay well back from the edge, but don’t let little ones wander.